centridsol/EFCoreAutoMigrator/README.md

 ### SetMigrationProviderFactory

 EFCoreAutoMigrator selects the appropiate migration provider (see below) for your connected database using the MigrationProviderFactory.
 If you want to replace this, use this method to pass in a class that implements the `IMigrationProviderFactory` interface.
-This is useful if you know exactly what database you will be using and want to remove the overhead of having to figure it out the database when migrating.
+This is useful if you know exactly what database you will be using and want to remove the overhead associated with figuring out the database when migrating.

 Usage example:
 ```c#